Skip to content

 Let it rest overnight, say between eight and twelve hours.

-Now apply to the hair you want to depigment, all over or just the lengths, for 45-60 minutes.
+Now apply it to the hair you want to depigment, all over or just the lengths, for 45-60 minutes.

 Rinse and shampoo.